tectonic-typesetting/tectonic-texlive-bundles/bundles/README.md

 This where things get interesting.
 First, we match all paths against each line of the bundles's `SEARCH` file with a simple `starts_with`.
   - If *exactly one* path matches a certain line, we immediately stop checking and use that path.
 Search lines are ordered by priority, so if only one path matches the first line, it *must* be the right path to use.
   - If multiple paths match a certain line, we discard all others and resolve the conflict alphabetically.
-  - If we've checked all lines of `SEARCH` and found no matches, we also resolve alphabetically.
+  - If we've checked all lines of `SEARCH` and found no matches, we didn't find the file.
+Return an error.

 "Resolving the conflict alphabetically" means we sort the paths in alphabetical order and pick the first.
 This emulates an alphabetically-ordered DFS on the file tree, which is a reasonable default.